tutors-sdk/starter-two/topic-02/topic.md

-# Topic Title 2
+# Units with Videos

-This topic has 3 units - each unit has lectures + lab
+This topic has 2 units - these using have videos